dvsa/dvsa-accessibility-ai-framework/README.md

 # DVSA AnswerBot and PageCrawler
-This framework consists of a random answerbot for web forms and a page crawler
+This framework consists of a random answerbot for web forms and an accessibility page crawler

 ## Requirements
 - Java 17